How to Handle Fearful Dogs

 Fearful dogs are usually portrayed as 'aggressive' by the people who attempt to interact with them; they tend to bite, especially if someone unfamiliar tries to approach them.

-This will often exacerbate the idea in those who read such new.
 However, most often, such dogs are often just victims of circumstance.

 The fact is, the supposed 'aggressive' dogs are no more than just fearful dogs, perhaps with some anxiety thanks to being ill-treated in the past.

 There are generally a few reasons why such dogs fear everything around them: